superfly/docs/elixir/advanced-guides/interesting-things-with-livebook.html.md

 %{any: 77, extrovert: 10, introvert: 13}
 ```

-That's helpful already, but it's still just data.
+That's already helpful, but it's still just data.
 I'd like to see what that looks like.

 I add another Elixir cell and write the following code: